 If you wait until you arrive at Walt Disney World to purchase your tickets, not only do you pay more money, but you can’t make your FastPass+ selections until you arrive.
 Many popular attractions won’t have any availability, meaning you will have to either skip them or wait in long standby lines.
 Our Walt Disney World Ride Guides cover which attractions are the best uses of FastPass+ in each park.

-If for some reason you don’t want to buy discounted Disney tickets from Get Away Today, Undercover Tourist, or Official Ticket Center, there’s a possibility you qualify for some other form of discount.
+If for some reason you don’t want to buy discounted Disney tickets from Undercover Tourist or Official Ticket Center, there’s a possibility you qualify for some other form of discount.
 The most common discounts are: Florida resident, military/department of defense, corporate or “club” discounts, Disney Vacation Club, and sometimes Walt Disney World ticket discounts for Europeans.

 Of these discounts, military Disney ticket discounts are typically the best, followed by AAA discounts.
 AAA discounts are only offered through local offices and tax isn’t included in their price quotes.
-Note that Disney ended its relationship with AAA last year, so there are no additional perks for buying Disney tickets through AAA anymore.
+Note that Disney ended its relationship with AAA, so there are no additional perks for buying Disney tickets through AAA anymore.

 AAA discounts typically are not as good as the prices offered by the discount ticket brokers, but military or department of defense discounts are always better.
 The “Stars and Stripes” promotion (only available to select members of the armed forces and department of defense) will usually annihilate what is offered by third party discount ticket brokers or AAA.
 This promo isn’t always offered, so call Shades of Green at 888-593-2242 prior to ordering tickets to see whether it’s available for your stay.